 If you’re an expert on the science behind acne then you’ll know that oxidation of squalene produces the highly comedogenic compound squalene peroxide, which is actually a bigger cause of acne than p.acnes bacteria itself.

 In this earlier article on seasonal acne, we discussed how the improvement in acne during summer which many people enjoy is due to natural sunlight’s ability to destroy these porphyrins.
+Blue light devices work by destroying porphyrins and with it p.acnes.
 Notably, this study from 2015 discovered that acne-prone skin contains more porphyrins than skin without acne.
 The scientists also directly fed vitamin B12 to p.acnes bacteria in a petri dish and observed a spike in porphyrin production of 39%.

 Vitamin B12 and acne – nobody is safe!